gavinlampkin/grover/discrimination/README.md

 ```
 $ ./tableParse.py -i Grover_Excel_Data.xlsx output
 ```

+## Output

+Grover outputs a Loss function that is improved apon with multiple trials, you can find more about these results here: https://machinelearningmastery.com/loss-functions-in-tensorflow/

 ## Discrimination checkpoints
 Here are links to the discrimination checkpoints.
 You'll need to use google cloud storage to download these.